Skip to main content

 Introduction

 In Part 3: Basic Redux Data Flow, we saw how to start from an empty Redux+React project setup, add a new slice of state, and create React components that can read data from the Redux store and dispatch actions to update that data.
 We also looked at how data flows through the application, with components dispatching actions, reducers processing actions and returning new state, and components reading the new state and rerendering the UI.
+We also saw how to create "pre-typed" versions of the useSelector and useDispatch hooks that have the correct store types applied automatically.

 info